List of universities in Finland: Specialized universities

-In Finland, there are also some institutions of higher education that have full university status, but which specialize in certain academic fields:
+In Finland, there are a few institutions of higher education that have full university status, but which specialize in certain academic fields:

 The National Defence University is not considered a university by Finnish law, although it has the authority to award bachelor's, master's and doctoral degrees and to pursue free research, and its rector is a member of the Council of Finnish University rectors.
 The practical effect of this distinction is minor, and most notable in the administrative organization of the university, which is military instead of civilian.